-Tree preservation is important; trees provide many benefits to the community and can significantly enhance property values, however, this financial benefit will accrue mainly to properties located within the project and represents a minimal financial benefit to the City as a whole.
-Small saplings that are well cared for will have grown up to be great trees by the time this MUD could be annexed.
-The applicant has committed to provide the following "Benefits" if Council consents to the creation of the MUD:
+Tree preservation is important; trees provide many benefits to the community and can significantly enhance property values.
+The applicant has committed to provide the following benefits if Council consents to the creation of the MUD:

 - A tree preservation plan in consultation with the City's arborist during the PUD process that, at a minimum will satisfy the requirements of the City's tree preservation ordinance, Protected and Heritage Tree, with additional emphasis given to trees less than 19" in diameter, where feasible, counting towards or fulfilling the tree planting/preservation requirements. - A tree care plan, prepared by a certified arborist, will be provided for construction-related impacts within the critical root zone of all trees that are required to be preserved. - Properly maintained landscaping, subject to any applicable water use or other restrictions imposed by the City or other governmental authority. - Upon reclaimed water being brought to the project, use reclaimed water for irrigation in open space areas where such use is economically feasible, subject to any applicable water use restrictions imposed by the City. - A tree corridor planned in consultation with the City's arborist along the Onion Creek Trail extension. - Implementation of species diversity in any landscaping or revegetation requirement, using no more than 25% of any one species. - A minimum of three trees selected from the City's appropriate species list will be provided on each residential lot.